-- to all employees and contractors of PlanXL (PlanXL Personnel, you, your);
+- to all employees and contractors of Care Consort (Care Consort personnel, you, your);

 - regardless of the media on which that Data is stored or whether it relates to past or present employees, workers, customers, clients or supplier contacts, shareholders, website users or any other Data Subject; and

 - read, understand and comply with this DP Policy when Processing Personal Data on our behalf;

 - comply with all related Care Consort policies, to the extent that they apply to your role at Care Consort; and

 - apply the provisions of this DP Policy to all Processing of Personal Data and handling of Confidential Information, whether Care Consort is acting as Data Controller or Data Processor (or both).

 This DP Policy sets out what we expect from you in order for Care Consort to comply with applicable law.
 Your compliance with this DP Policy is mandatory.
 Related policies are available to help you interpret and act in accordance with this DP Policy.
 Any breach of this DP Policy may result in disciplinary action.
 Care Consort provides Care Consort Personnel with regular instruction and training in relation to this DP Policy.

 This DP Policy (together with related policies) is an internal document and cannot be shared with third parties, clients or regulators without prior authorisation from the Data Protection Officer

 A Data Processor uses Personal Data provided by a Data Controller in order to provide services to the Data Controller or even to the Data Subject directly.
 Any processing activity must be approved in writing by the relevant Data Controller and a Data Processor must not process the relevant Personal Data in any other way – unless it is willing to act as the Data Controller.